robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 This together with implementing login throttling the sending of verification links can be kept to a minimum.
 More about login throttling later..

-To see exactly what is going on and how the user flow is through your app add a few log functions to the `+page.server.ts` files of the `login` page, the `profile` page and the `verify` page.
+To see exactly what is going on and how the user flows through your app add a few log functions to the `+page.server.ts` files of the `login` page, the `profile` page and the `verify` page.

 **src/routes/login/+page.server.ts**